-This means providing support as soon as a problem emerges.
+This means providing support as soon as it is needed.
 An early help assessment can be undertaken by any professional who should provide support to the child and family, act as an advocate and co-ordinate the delivery of support services.
 It is completed in partnership with the family and a range of organisations in order to create a package of support.
-Staff at Fox Wood may be required to support other agencies and professionals in an Early Help Assessment and may, in some cases, act as the lead professional.
+Staff at Fox Wood may be required to support other agencies and professionals in an Early Help Assessment and the Pastoral Support Officer may, in some cases, act as the lead professional.